hashicorp/memberlist/README.md

 does a full state sync with the existing member over TCP and begins gossiping its existence to the cluster.

-Gossip is done over UDP to a configurable but fixed number of nodes at a configurable interval.
-This ensures that network usage is constant growth with regards to number of nodes, as opposed to exponential growth that can occur with traditional heartbeat mechanisms.
+Gossip is done over UDP to a with a configurable but fixed fanout and interval.
+This ensures that network usage is constant with regards to number of nodes, as opposed to exponential growth that can occur with traditional heartbeat mechanisms.
 Complete state exchanges with a random node are done periodically over TCP, but much less often than gossip messages.
 This increases the likelihood